 • Port Royal, public.
 18 holes, 6842 yards, par 71.
 Reopened in January 2009 after renovations.
 PGA Grand Slam site, 2009, 2010, 2011, 2012, 2013, 2014.

-• Tucker’s Point Golf Club, Private.
+• Tucker’s Point Golf Club, private.
 18 holes, 6361 yards, par 70.

-Belmont Hills: 25 Belmont Hills Drive, Warwick Parish, WK 09.
+Belmont Hills: 25 Belmont Hills Drive, Warwick Parish.
 Telephone (441) 236-6400.
 Fax (441) 236-0694.
 Check rates directly with course depending on time of day and time of year.
 Private but will accept off-the-street golfers by prior appointment, also includes Sunset Rate.
 Carts are mandatory for most of the day.
 It has an 18 hole.
 6,017 yards long course, par 70.
 Overall, accurate iron play, rather than big hitting, is the key to success on this course.
 Take care to try to avoid hitting the ball into the lake.Facilities include a pro shop, snack bar and restaurant.
 A periodic Golf Special including green fees and cart is from Monday to Friday for tee times from 2:00 pm.
 For visitors who arrive at the airport or on one of the commercial airlines, it is about 4 miles away to the east.
 If you bring your own clubs, you won’t be able to go by public transportation (bus).
 Instead, take a taxi.
 Or if without clubs, consider taking the # 8 bus – the only way by public transportation – most of the way to the course.

-Fairmont Southampton Hotel: 18 South Road, Southampton Parish SN 02.
+Fairmont Southampton Hotel: 18 South Road, Southampton Parish.
 For reservations call (441) 238-8000.
 Fax (441) 238-8968.
 The golf course is part of and adjacent to the Southampton Princess Hotel complex.
 An 18 hole par 54, manageable yet quite challenging course over 2,684 yards.
 With superb marine and landscape views.
 Carts are mandatory and included in the green fees.
 There’s a pro shop, tennis courts, bar and restaurant.
 Single Annual Membership; Double Annual Membership and an Initiation Fee.
 Members get special benefits.
 For visitors who arrive on one of the cruise ships, the closest cruise ship berth used to be (until 2007) the City of Hamilton, about 5 miles away to the east, but is now Dockyard, about 8 miles away.
 If you bring your own clubs, you won’t be able to go by public transportation (bus).
 Instead, take a taxi.
 Buses (# 7 or 8) go only to nearest stop about half a mile away below the hill.
 Check rates directly with course depending on time of day and time of year.

 Mid Ocean Club: 1 Mid Ocean Drive, Hamilton Parish (East End).
 Phone (441) 293-0330.
 Fax (441) 293-8837.
 Designed originally by Charles Blair MacDonald to fit into the natural terrain.
 It was a par-71 layout, over 600 acres of rolling countryside, 6,519 yards from the back tees.
 For visitors who arrive at the airport on one of the commercial airlines , it is about 5 miles away to the south west.
 If you bring your own clubs, you won’t be able to go by public transportation (bus).
 Instead, take a taxi.
 If without clubs, take the # 1 bus to property and walk.
 A private club, but will accept some off-the-street golfers by prior appointment if referred by a member.

-Ocean View Golf Course: 2 Barker’s Hill Road, Devonshire Parish DV 05.
+Ocean View Golf Course: 2 Barker’s Hill Road, Devonshire Parish.
 P. O. Box DV 358, Devonshire DV BX.
 Phone (441) 295-9092.
 Fax (441) 295-9097.
 A Bermuda Government-owned public golf course with 9 holes, par 35, over 2,819 yards.
 For visitors who arrive on one of the cruise ships, the closest cruise ship berth used to be (until 2007) the City of Hamilton, about 5 miles away to the east, but is now Dockyard, about 12 miles away.
 If you bring your own clubs, you won’t be able to go by public transportation (bus).
 Instead, take a taxi.
 Buses only go a part of the way.
 Check rates directly with course depending on time of day and time of year.
 Ask about playability on the day you have in mind.
 Check rates directly with course depending on time of day and time of year.
 Public.
 Ask about playability on the day you have in mind.

 Port Royal: 5 Middle Road, Southampton Parish, SB 02.
-Mailing address P. O. Box SN 189, Southampton, Bermuda SN BX.
+Mailing address P. O. Box SN 189, Southampton, Bermuda.
 Phone (441) 234-0974.
 Fax (441) 234-3562.
 This is the highest-rated by far of Bermuda’s two government-owned and run courses, considered one of the best – and most expensive – of world public courses.
 More rounds are played here than on any other Bermuda course.
 The signature hole has been the 176-yard, par 3 16th, the small green of which, perched on the edge of the coastal cliffs, has become notorious.
 Drive too far left and the ball ends up in the ocean.
 Site of the October PGA Grand Slam venues, it hosts many tournaments and has been the home of the Bermuda Open.
 Sunset golf is from 4:00 pm with a reservation.
 For visitors who arrive on one of the cruise ships, the closest cruise ship berth is Dockyard, about 8 miles away.
 Buses go to nearest stop about 600 yards away.
 If you bring your own clubs, you won’t be able to go by public transportation (bus).
 Instead, take a taxi.
 Check rates with course depending on time of day and time of year.

 Tuckers Point Gold Club: 60 Tucker’s Point Drive, Hamilton Parish (East End).
 Phone (441) 292-6970.
 Fax:(441) 298-4001.
 Situated between the harbors of St. George’s and Castle Harbour, it has a scenic opening hole and incredible views.
 Of a very high standard, it is a private club for members only, similar to the Mid Ocean Golf Club.
 A par 70 course.
 For visitors who arrive at the airport on one of the commercial airlines, it is located about 6 miles away to the east.
 Take a taxi as buses (#1) go only to nearest stop about half a mile away below the hill.
 Check rates directly with course depending on time of day and time of year.
 Private but will accept off-the-street golfers by prior appointment.
 Ask about playability on the day you have in mind.